ricleal/reductionServer/README.md

 The server has been implemented with the following conditions:
 - There will be a server per instrument.
 However, one machine can serve several instruments, as long as the servers are launched in different ports.
-- Every NeXus file must be submitted to the server with the corresponding "Numor" in the HTTP header.
-The numor can be seen as the unique id of every data set.
+- Every NeXus file must be submitted to the server with the corresponding "Numor" as part of the URL.
+The numor can be seen as the unique identifier for every data set.
 See below the examples.

 Implemented functions to date: